designstem/projects/equilibrium/index.md

 TASK
 1. ~Find other eco friendly substitutes for plastic or other similar projects.~
+2. ~Look around at your home.
+How much plastic do you use?
+Find out if there are alternatives for items made of plastic, e.g. there are toothbrushes made of bamboo.~
-2. ~Come up with ideas on how to avoid plastic in your everyday life.
+3. ~Come up with ideas on how to avoid plastic in your everyday life.
 Use the internet as a research tool.~
-3. ~Discuss your ideas in class.~
+4. ~Discuss your ideas in class.
+Is it very difficult to be eco friendly?~

 <f-notes title="Credits">